Home >

 - The Economic Consequences of the Peace (1919)

 [Keynes said] 'Practical men, who believe themselves to be quite exempt from any any intellectual influences, are usually the slaves of some defunct economist'.
-Yet for over eight decades...our world-historical view [of Versailles] has been influenced by the same defunct economist who promulgated the assertion. --Andrew Roberts, A History of the English Speaking Poeples Since 1900
+Yet for over eight decades...our world-historical view [of Versailles] has been influenced by the same defunct economist who promulgated the assertion. --Andrew Roberts

 The General Theory of Employment, Interest, and Money